Skip to main content

 Use Cloudaware Field Label names when creating fields in your Jira as fields names MUST match.

-Setting Up Jira Actions in Cloudaware
+Set up Jira Actions in Cloudaware

 Note that you should add your Jira Account to Cloudaware before setting up Jira Actions.